paulopez78/devops-tools/docs/k8s.md

-# Session 5: Kubernetes pods and services
+# Session 5: Kubernetes pods, replicasets and services

 - Local kubernetes setup with docker for desktop or minikube.
 - Kubectl autocomplete, ohmyzsh plugin and kubectx.